 Chiragh-e-Dilli, or the Lamp of Delhi, was a title given to the fourteenth-century Sufi poet Nasiruddin Dehlavi, from which a neighbourhood in Delhi derives its name, as does this blog.
 The blog explores, discovers and suggests ways of seeing and writing the city.

 Delhi for us is not just a field, a backdrop, a grid or a context.
 We are located and invested in its ‘being and becoming’—it tells us how and what to see, feel and imagine.
 We can sometimes be found sitting across Bashiruddin Ahmad, drinking endless cups of chai with him, as he draws out meticulous observations on the city.
 Other times, we are walking through and haggling for earrings at weekly bazaars, or catching a battery rickshaw, a metro or a mudrika across the endlessly circular city for a jalebi.
 We are forever looking for those tiny corners of comfort and conversations, through congested alleyways of life and living, which make the city possible.

 You can reach us at email@example.com.

 Samprati Pani is an anthropologist working on the weekly bazaars in Delhi through intersections of urban informality, design and spatial practices.
 She has worked in academic publishing for many years and is the co-founder of a design studio that specialises in book design.
 A walk in the crowded bazaars of Delhi, she believes, is a cure for migraine, heartache and any other ailment.
-She is the editor of the blog, and diligently manages content, language and deadlines.
-She can be contacted at email@example.com.
+She is the editor of the blog and can be contacted at firstname.lastname@example.org.

 Sarover Zaidi, a philosopher and social anthropologist, has worked on Indian Ocean architectures, urbanism and everyday life in Bombay.
 She has previously lived in a Buddhist nunnery, worked on issues of poverty, health and right to food across Jharkhand and Chhattisgarh, and learnt how to centre clay pots.
 She obsessively collects images of Hindu goddesses and iconography in Islam and Christianity.
 Sarover curates ‘Elementary Forms’, an interdisciplinary forum on art, architecture and anthropology, and currently teaches at School of Planning and Architecture, Delhi, and Jindal School of Art & Architecture, Sonipat.
 She tweets at @and can be contacted at email@example.com.